Zachęta – National Gallery of Art: 1945 to 1989

 After the war, the Society for the Encouragement of Fine Arts was not reactivated.
 It was replaced by the Centralne Biuro Wystaw Artystycznych (Central Bureau for Art Exhibitions) which was founded in 1949 by the Ministry for Art and Culture at the request of the Association for Fine Arts, Poland.
 In 1951, the bureau began to host exhibitions.
 The first director (1949–1954) was Armand Vetulani.

 The central bureau was responsible for the organisation of art exhibitions, and all other artistic activity, throughout the entire country.
 Branch offices were opened in Kraków, Katowice, Poznań, Łódź, Zakopane, Gdańsk, Szczecin, Wrocław, Olsztyn and Opole.
 Eventually, the Central Bureau for Art Exhibitions became the most important institution in the area of cultural policy.

 The 1980s were characterized by radical political changes related to the declaration of martial law, leading to a boycott of all official galleries.
 In fact, the central bureau never really recovered from these drastic failures.

 After 1989

 The fall of the Berlin Wall and the fall of the Iron Curtain changed political circumstances fundamentally, and also affected the structure of the central bureau.
-Barbara Majewska, the director of the bureau, moved the bureau away from its former old and centralistic structures, andon May 30, 1994, the Central Bureau for Art Exhibitions was closed and turned into the Zachęta State Gallery.
+Barbara Majewska, the director of the bureau, moved the bureau away from its former old and centralistic structures, and on May 30, 1994, the Central Bureau for Art Exhibitions was closed and turned into the Zachęta State Gallery.

 In 2003, the Polish minister of culture, Waldemar Dąbrowski, renamed the gallery Narodowa Galeria Sztuki (National Gallery of Art).